asim/reminder/README.md

 - Index & Search with RAG and LLMs
 - Optional Fanar or OpenAI integration
 - API to query LLM or Quran
-- Daily web push notifications
+- Daily reminder web notifications

 ## Install